The Rocking Horse Kid

 He wore a pair of fringed chaps for fringing the high chaparral.

 Miss Fanny Dimples lived in a two room tar-paper shack behind the respectable tearoom where she helped her widowed mother.
-When he jingle-jangled through the tearoom's door, Miss Fanny looked out the window with its blue gingham curtains.
+When The Kid jingle jangled through the tearoom's door, Miss Fanny looked out the window with its blue gingham curtains.

 Where's your horse?
 She asked him.